-Winter Storm Warning - Issued by the National Weather Service when a winter storm is occurring or will soon occur in the area.

-Freezing Rain - Rain that freezes upon hitting the ground by creating a coating of ice on roads, walkways, trees, and power lines.
+- Winter Storm Warning Issued by the National Weather Service when a winter storm is occurring or will soon occur in the area. - Freezing Rain Rain that freezes upon hitting the ground by creating a coating of ice on roads, walkways, trees, and power lines.

-Frost/Freeze Warning - Issued by the National Weather Service when below freezing temperatures are expected in the area.
+- Sleet Rain that turns to ice pellets before reaching the ground.
+Sleet can create moisture on the roads that freezes, becoming slippery. - Frost/Freeze Warning Issued by the National Weather Service when below freezing temperatures are expected in the area.

-- Monitior local news media for weather reports and emergency information - Look to the college website at www.suscc.edu for class cancellations/college clos- - Stay clear of dropped or sagging power lines - Avoid areas with many trees; snow or ice may cause tree limbs to fall - Stay inside if possible - Use extreme caution when walking outside or driving - If you must travel: - Travel during the day - Stay on main roads; avoid back-road shortcuts - Carry emergency supplies or kits - Dress warmly to prevent frostbite or hypothermia
+- Monitior local news media for weather reports and emergency information - Look to the college website at www.suscc.edu for class cancellations/college closings - Stay clear of dropped or sagging power lines - Avoid areas with many trees; snow or ice may cause tree limbs to fall - Stay inside if possible - Use extreme caution when walking outside or driving - If you must travel: - Travel during the day - Stay on main roads; avoid back-road shortcuts - Carry emergency supplies or kits - Dress warmly to prevent frostbite or hypothermia